top of page

 Working to mend that relationship now and learning to heal on your own can prevent it.

-Otherwise, your child (or future child) will pick up on your relationship with food and internalize:
+Otherwise, your child (or future child) will pick up on your healthy or unhealthy relationship with food and internalize any of the following:

 How you care for yourself